gravitational/teleport/docs/4.1/installation.md

 # Installation

 This page will show you how to install Teleport.
-Teleport is available for **Linux, Mac**, and **Windows** operating systems.
+Teleport has been designed to run on **Linux** and **Mac** operating systems.
+The Teleport client `tsh` and Web UI are available for **Linux, Mac** and **Windows** operating systems.
 Our examples install teleport v4.1.0 but you can install any version listed in our [Release History](https://gravitational.com/teleport/releases/).

 [TOC]